miklevin/MikeLev.in/_posts/2024-09-24-nix-pip-install-dotenv.md

 nbdev
 ```

 This [**pipulate environment**](https://github.com/miklevin/pipulate) provides the broad brush strokes for laying down a data science, web development, and soon SEO, fresh canvas upon which to perform very Pythonic development work—**but under Nix**.
+And by under Nix, I mean on any Mac, Windows or Linux machine, because they can all install and run this app without the convoluted system setup rigamarole of every other approach I've ever encountered.
+Sure, this has its own rigamorle, but it's contained from top to bottom--but without containers!

 ### Example: Using Python `dotenv`